baswerc/routes/README.md

 ### Example Four: Pattern Matching
-So far all path and parameter matching has been with fixed values but Routes also supports regular expressions.
+So far all path and parameter matching has been with fixed values.
+Routes also supports regular expressions.
 To use a regular expression place the value between curly brackets `{}`.
 The value between these brackets must be a valid <a href="http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html">Java regular expressions</a> with the following exceptions:

 * `{*}` The single wildcard is a shortcut for `{.*}`
 * `{**}` A double wildcard can only be used for url paths and indicates it match against more than one path segment.
 * `{}` An empty set of brackets indicates that the regular expression is specified by a method parameter (next section).

-Since the exact value of path segments and parameters aren't known when a Routes method is invoked (all that is known is that the value matches the expression) these values can be input parameters to the method.
-Routes doesn't use method parameter annotations since it's the author's opinion that these hurt the readability of code.
-Instead method pattern values are set in the order they are specified in @Route.
-You can any of the following types for pattern parameters:
+The value matched against a path or parameter pattern can be passed in as a method parameter when the route method is invoked.
+The following list shows the acceptable Java types to use as method pattern parameters and how the value of the path or parameter is converted.

-* String
+* String: value
-* Character
+* Character: value.charAt(0)
-* char
+* char: value.chartAt(0)
-* Boolean
+* Boolean: Boolean.parseBoolean(value)
-* boolean
+* boolean: Boolean.parseBoolean(value)
-* Byte
+* Byte: Byte.parseByte(value)
-* byte
+* byte: Byte.parseByte(value)
-* Short
+* Short: Short.parseShort(value)
-* short
+* short: Short.parseShort(value)
-* Integer
+* Integer: Integer.parseInt(value)
-* int
+* int: Integer.parse(value)
-* Long
+* Long: Long.parseLong(value)
-* long
+* long: Long.parseLong(value)
-* Float
+* Float: Float.parseFloat(value)
-* float
+* float: Float.parseFloat(value)
-* Double
+* Double: Double.parseDouble(value)
-* double
+* double: Double.parseDouble(value)

 ```Java
 @Routes("/users")